Kasia307584/kasa_apartment-rental-app--frontend/README.md

 Kasa is an apartment rental platform that allows users to browse and explore available apartment listings.
 Each apartment listing includes detailed descriptions and photo galleries, offering a clear view of the properties.
 The app features smooth and intuitive navigation, a responsive design that adapts to various screen sizes, and error handling for invalid URLs.

+This app was developed as part of the [OpenClassrooms](https://openclassrooms.com/) curriculum.

 ## Overview

 ### Screenshot